VihariAndukuri/VihariAndukuri.github.io/books.md

-I enjoy reading books, mainly non-fiction and business biographies.
+I enjoy reading books, mainly non-fiction and business biographies; occasionally literary fiction.
 Recently, I've been diving into biographies of historical figures.
-Here are a few books I would recommend.
+Here are a few books I would recommend, in no particular order.

 <br>